Metaform/dcsa/content/en/documentation/overview/bergamo-2025/_index.md

 linkTitle: "Bergamo October 2025 Event"
 weight: 100
 description: >-
-  Join The European Cloud Accelerator community  in Bergamo in October 2025 for a 2-day workshop focused on advancing the vision of open, sovereign, and interoperable data spaces.
+  Join The European Cloud Accelerator community  in Bergamo in October 2025 for a 2-day workshop focused on advancing the vision of open, sovereign, and interoperable dataspaces.
 ---
 # Bergamo, Italy, Oct 6th and 7th, 2025

 Dear colleague,

 After our first technical workshop earlir in June, the European Cloud Accelerator (ECA) community is reconvening—this time at Aruba’s Global Datacenter headquarters in **Bergamo, Italy**, on **Monday 6 & Tuesday 7 October 2025**.
 The ECA’s mission remains unchanged: to turn trusted, sovereign and interoperable data-sharing into everyday reality for European industry.
 Our next gathering will move us from concepts to concrete deployments—bringing business leaders and engineers together under one (very large) roof.
-We will share progress on the [Open Source Eclipse Data Components project](https://github.com/eclipse-edc), which already serves as the base of the Catena-X platform supporting, among others, BMW’s Data Space initiatives.
+We will share progress on the [Open Source Eclipse Data Components project](https://github.com/eclipse-edc), which already serves as the base of the Catena-X platform supporting European dataspace initiative.

 <span style="color:red">**Note:** The agenda, hotel details, and other information are subject to change.</span>